TosbackCgusBridge-Bot/CGUs-versions/Linkedin/Single Sign-On Policy.md

 1. Click the _Me_ icon at the top of your LinkedIn homepage.
 2. Select _Settings &.
 Privacy_ from the dropdown.
-3. Under the _Partners and services_ section of the _Account_ tab, click _Change_ next to _Microsoft_.
+3. Under the _Partners and services_ in the _Account preferences_ section, click _Change_ next to _Microsoft_.
 4. Click _Remove_ next to _Connect with your personal Microsoft Account_.

 To disconnect and remove data sharing permissions from your Microsoft personal account:

-1. Navigate to https://accounts.microsoft.com and sign in to your Microsoft account.
+1. Navigate to https://accounts.microsoft.com and sign into your Microsoft account.
 2. Click _Privacy_.
 3. Under _Other privacy settings_, click _Apps and services that can access your data_.
 4. Click _LinkedIn_.